ghosthamlet/cwac-adapter/README.markdown

 projects, like [`EndlessAdapter`][endless] and [`ThumbnailAdapter`][thumbnail], take advantage of it.

-This is available from [the Android Parcel Project](http://andparcel.com) as the `cwac-adapter` parcel.
+This is packaged as an Android library project, though a simple JAR is also available from the Downloads section of this GitHub repository.

 Usage
 -----